pinakinmistry/React-Training/README.md

 - Doesn't cover anything other than view, not even model or routing
 - Controller ???
 (Component controls itself)
 - It outsources client side routing to npm package `react-router`
-- It outsources model/state management to npm packages like `react-redux`, `flux`, etc.
+- It outsources model/state management to npm packages like `react-redux`, `mobx`, etc.

 ## MVC in View is not appropriate
 - MVC works well in overall client server model wherein View is the client/frontend